 Tell your nosy co-worker to pound sand.

-(I have an attorney friend who says that a lot and I like it.)
+(I have an attorney friend who says that a lot, and I like it.)

-You lost an exam credit:
+You lost a credit:

 Losing credit for a passed exam is terrible.
 I know this first hand.

 I was so elated over passing FAR that I literally took a year off from the exam to celebrate.

 Not a smart move.